drachenwald/insulae-draconis/activities/armoured-combat/index.md

 - Find a practice you can get to regularly
 - As a beginner you don't need to buy all equipment before you start, you will be starting with unarmoured drills and &quot;slow work&quot; for a little while and you can chat with other fighters about your options.
-You can also enqiure about the availability of loaner equipment at your local practice or at an event.
+You can also enquire about the availability of loaner equipment at your local practice or at an event.
 - You MUST pay attention to what your marshal tells you, they are there for your safety!

 ### So you've just been made Knight Marshal of your Shire.. what now?